-After breakfast, travel to Kenya’s beautiful Lake Nakuru National Park, renowned for its flocks of pink flamingos and abundance of pelicans.
-The park also boasts over 30 rhinos as well as a large population of shy leopards.
+After breakfast, travel to Kenya’s beautiful Lake Nakuru National Park, famous for its flamingos and pelicans.
+The park also boasts a good number of rhinos as well as leopard and lion.
 Lunch is taken at Lake Nakuru Sopa Lodge which is ideally located inside Lake Nakuru National Park, followed by an afternoon game drive before dinner.
 Overnight at Lion Hill Lodge.
 (BLD)

 Day 7 - Lake Nakuru National Park

-After an early breakfast, take a safari through Lake Nakuru National Park, often described as ‘the world’s greatest birdlife spectacle’.
-Admire flamingos, pelicans and myriads of other birds as well as rhino, leopards and lions.
+After an early breakfast, take a safari through Lake Nakuru National Park.
+Admire birds as well as rhino, leopard and lions.
 After lunch back at the lodge and some relaxation time, enjoy your last afternoon game drive before returning to the lodge for dinner.
 (BLD)

 Day 8 - End of Migration Safari – Superior

 After breakfast, we depart Lake Nakuru National Park and travel back to Nairobi for lunch at Carnivore restaurant before the safari ends.
 (B)